Description

 By the end of this module the student should be able to:

-- Explore, analyse and discuss the principals of visual arts, understanding and applying appropriate language within traditional and digital mediums.
+- Explore, analyse and discuss the principals and elements of visual arts, understanding and applying appropriate language within traditional and digital mediums.

 - Apply and develop this knowledge through practical making, experimenting with digital mediums to demonstrate understanding of research-led practice.

-- Communicate conceptual knowledge and practical techniques through critical making in both physical and virtual domains.
+- Communicate conceptual knowledge and practical techniques through critical making in digital design domains.

 Indicative Content

-Introduction to the Principles of Design, what they are and examples of how they have been used and applied across different fields.
+Introduction to the Principles and Elements of Art and Design, what they are and examples of how they have been used and applied across different fields

-Learn how Design Principles can be used to communicate information and narrative to a viewer/reader/player
+Learn how Art and Design Principles and Elements can be used to communicate information and narrative to a viewer/reader/player

 3 Understanding of Design Style

-Learn how to recognise and realise style within a Graphic Design context within different fields such as Games/Comics/Graphic Novels
+Learn how to recognise and realise style within a Graphic Art and Design context within different fields such as Games/Comics/Graphic Novels

 Learn how Graphic Art can be used to communicate values and narrative meaning.